polyccon/cv/CV.md

 [Experience](#experience) | [Interests](#interests) | [Contact](#contact) |
 [Additional Info](#additional_info)

-Hi, I'm Constantina, a physicist, problem solver and data scientist/engineer.
-I obtained my PhD in atomic and molecular spectroscopy from LENS and the University of Florence, where I developed a detector utilising supervised learning and genetic algorithms to retrieve adaptively the spectrotemporal profile of quantum light states, allowing them to be measured for the first time without any prior information or preparation.
-Fascinated by data science and passionate about programming, I got into the ASI Data Science fellowship programme.
-For my project, I worked their SherlockML engineering team, where I built an automatic machine learning service, in the form of an API.
-I’m looking for the right place where I enhance my knowledge on distributed systems, build robust pipelines that handle flows of data, creating scalable solutions to data science problems following the agile methodology process.
-Or even create interesting visualisations; in general, solve interesting problems while surrounded by inspiring people, in a nice and supportive work environment.

 ### <a name="projects">Projects

 </a>
-My ASI Fellowship project:
+My Data Engineering project with ASI Data Science:

 * Buit and deployed an automatic machine learning API, hosted on the SherlockML platform.
-Tech stack: Python framework Flask, postgres and rq
+Tech stack: Python framework Flask, postgreSQL and rq

 Some other projects I've worked on: